F-U-G/2D-Character-Movement/README.md

 ## Other plans

 - [ ] Improved jump mechanics(held vs tap)
+- [ ] Add platforms, and mechanics to drop down through platforms
 - [ ] Adjust gravity and speed
 - [ ] Animation to transition between jump and fall states